matzew/kafkachannel-subscription-ready-before-partition-consumers-started/README.md

 ...
 ```

-TestConsumerGroupsNotReadyAfterDispatcherRestart is a variant of the same test, but it also restarts (deletes pod of) kafka-ch-dispatcher
+TestDispatcherRestartBeforeCommitedEvents is a variant of the same test, but it also restarts (deletes pod of) kafka-ch-dispatcher
 once the Subscription is ready.